black-parrot/black-parrot/docs/interface_specification.md

 BlackParrot processor.
 The standard coherence protocol is a directory-based MESI protocol.
 The coherence protocol implemented is similar to traditional directory-based coherence protocols, but differs in a few subtle ways.
 First, all coherence state is managed exclusively by the CCEs (coherence directories).
-Second, all state transitions are atomic, and there are zero transient states in the protocol.
+Second, all state transitions in the LCE are atomic, and there are zero transient states in the protocol.
 Third, the coherence directory mantains the full coherence state of all blocks cached in the system, and the directories are fully inclusive of all LCEs.

 A coherence transaction begins when an LCE sends an LCE Request to a CCE due to a read or write miss.
 The CCE receives the LCE Request and begins processing it by reading the coherence directory.
 Based on